frankzotynia10/BIGTREETECH-TouchScreenFirmware/Copy to SD Card root directory to update - Unified Menu Material theme/README.md

-### From version 25.4 the firmware for classic meu and Unified menu is merged.
+### From version 25.4 the firmware for classic Menu and Unified Menu is merged.

-**Now Classic Menu or Unified menu can be enabled using the config.ini file without the need to update the firmware**
+**Now Classic Menu or Unified Menu can be enabled using the config.ini file without the need to update the firmware**